MicrosoftDocs/architecture-center/docs/example-scenario/mainframe/mainframe-data-replication-azure-rdrs-content.md

 ### Reliability

 * Set up RDRS Open Platform Manager (OPM) on Azure VMs deployed in separate availability zones to provide high availability.
 In case of failures, a secondary RDRS OPM is activated.
 Then the secondary RDRS OPM communicates its IP address to RDRS Mainframe Manager.
 The mainframe then communicates with the new RDRS OPM that continues to process at its next logical restart point by using a combination of logical unit of work (LUW) and restart files.
-* Design database services in the Azure support zone redundancy to fail over to a secondary node in case of an outage or a planned maintenance window.
+* Design database services in the Azure support zone redundancy to fail over to a secondary node if there's an outage or a planned maintenance window.
 * Use Monitor and Application Insights in addition to Log Analytics to monitor the health of the Azure resource.
 You can set alerts for proactive management.
 * For more information about resiliency in Azure, see [Designing reliable Azure applications](/azure/architecture/framework/resiliency/app-design).